soonaverse/app/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+SOON token is used to reward contributors for their effort.

+## SOON token Rewards

+All contributions are rewarded through SOON tokens.
+Yes, your contribution is valued.

+Current code review committee:
+- @adam_unchained
+- @flyingrabbit-lab

+Core reviewer labels appropriate category on the PR or github issue.
+If no category is defined on either of them make sure to ask code reviewer by tagging them.
+SOON reward can be discussed prior on the Github issue before the work even starts.
+This allows interested parties to understand potential reward.

+There are three categories of contribution:

+**Category 1 (up to 1000 SOON):**

+- Requires one approval on PR by code review committee member.

+**Category 2 (up to 5000 SOON):**

+- Requires one approval on PR by code review committee member.
+- Requires one approval by SOON Committee Member (different to code review committee member).

+**Category 3 (unrestricted):**

+- Requires one approval on PR by code review committee member.
+- Requires one approval by SOON Committee Member (different to code review committee member).
+- Requires SOON vote through Soonaverse on-chain votting.

+Please note, contributor is responsible to notify and reach out to members for approval.

 ## We Develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.